Helping Your Student Cope With Stress

 If your student notices any of these signs and symptoms, it may be time for him/her to address the stress level.
 If stress continues for too long, there could be physical or emotional consequences that are more difficult to address.

-Help your child know where to turn for help with stress.
-There are many resources at Georgia Tech that are designed to help students cope with stress.
-If academic performance is a problem, then tutoring services from Center for Academic Success can be a valuable resource.
+3. Help your student know where to turn for help with stress.
+There are many resources set up on the Georgia Tech campus that are designed to help students cope with stress.
+If academic performance is a problem, then tutoring services from Success Programs can be a valuable resource.
 If your student needs to blow off steam, they should visit the Campus Recreational Center (CRC).
+The CRC offers all kinds of structured and unstructured activities and forms of exercise.
 Is your student isolated?
 One of the best coping strategies is having a healthy social support network.
-There are more than 400 student organizations (leadandengage.gatech.edu) that your student can join to meet like-minded individuals.
+There are more than 400 student organizations that your student can join to meet like-minded individuals.
 Two other great resources are the Counseling Center and Stamps Health Services.
-Both employ qualified individuals that can meet with students, either as a group or one-on-one, to come up with a personalized plan for stress reduction.
+Both of these employ qualified individuals that can meet with students, either as a group or one-on-one, to come up with a personalized plan for stress reduction.